Specialized Types of Cancer Surgery

 Retinoblastoma, a cancer of the eye that occurs in childhood

 Several different procedures can be used to freeze cancer cells.
 For instance, to treat skin cancer, cells are usually frozen using liquid nitrogen that may be sprayed or applied right on the skin.
 To treat tumors in the lung, a thin tube is put into the lung tumors.
-The tip of the tube applies intense cold to the tumor, destroying the cancer.
-This procedure is done while you are under anesthesia, which are drugs used to put you into a deep sleep.
+The tip of the tube applies intense cold to the tumor.
+This destroys the cancer.
+This procedure is done while you are under anesthesia, which are medicines used to put you into a deep sleep.

 Risks and side effects include some bleeding and scabbing at the site of the cryosurgery.
 Depending on the location of the tumor, you may have other side effects, such as hair loss (if it is outside the body), spotting (with treatment of a cervical cancer), or coughing up blood (if it's treatment for lung tumors).